University of Hull: Rankings

+The University of Hull is rated Gold in the Teaching Excellence Framework.

 Student life

 Students' Union

 Hull University Union is the main provider of student catering, services and entertainment on the university campus.
 It has over 100 student societies affiliated to it, and also runs a volunteering and charity hub.
 Approximately 50 sports clubs are affiliated to the Students Union's Athletic Union, many of which compete in BUCS national university leagues.
 The University Union was voted Students' Union of the Year in July 2012.

 The student union building comprises an on-site nightclub as well as a number of bars and catering outlets.
 The building also houses a shop, advice centre, and the university-run careers service.

 There is a monthly student newspaper called The Hullfire, an online television station called Hullfire TV and a student radio station which broadcasts from the union building called JAM Radio which relaunched in 2018.

 Student accommodation

 The university has three main halls of residence on campus: